 The messenger substance dopamine has one great influence on your driving force.
 Also known as the happiness hormone, dopamine boosts your expectations and is therefore important for your motivation and goals.
 So if you are unmotivated, your dopamine levels could be low.
 However, you can increase your dopamine level with physical exercise.7

 Bringing more exercise into everyday life or finally doing sports again sounds easier said than done.
 You don't know how to start, but want to move more and increase your brain power at the same time?
 Then check out these tips.
 You will notice that you can start right away to get your body and mind in top shape.
-You will quickly feel how your brain performance increases with more physical activity and your level of motivation increases automatically.
+You will quickly feel how your brain skills improve with more physical activity and your level of motivation increases automatically.

 In the office or home office, you can also do your work on the laptop while standing.
 There are also special stands that serve as a standing desk.
 But you can also stack an increase on your table with things from your household or use an ironing board.
 Pay attention to the ergonomics!
 When working while standing, your brain performance is increased in that creativity and thinking skills are promoted and you become more productive.